patternfly/patternfly-elements/elements/pfe-styles/README.md

 - `pfe-base.css` This stylesheet provides normalize styles, and styles for standard typographical HTML tags such as `<ul>`, `<h2>`, etc. However they are opt-in, in that you must use the wrapper class of `.pfe-c-content` around them.
 We recommend loading this as a standard stylesheet in your project
 - `pfe-typography-classes.css` is optional, but it includes modifier clases you may use with any markup to invoke those particular heading styles.
 Please see https://ux.redhat.com/foundations/typography/ for details on styles.
 - `pfe-vars-as-px.css` is a demo file to show how you may reset the core t-shirt sizing variables using pixels, if you are unable to use REM units in your project.
-- Please see the [mobile typography demo page](http://patternflyelements.com/elements/pfe-styles/demo/typography-mobile.html) for an example of how to scale type for smaller devices.
+- Please inspect the [mobile typography demo page](http://patternflyelements.com/elements/pfe-styles/demo/typography-mobile.html) for examples of how to scale type for smaller devices.
 ### Notes
  - The styles relating to typography lean on core PatternFly variables, so the prefix is `--pf` instead of `--pfe` by design, so that 1 set of common variables can influence both PatternFly and PatternFly Elements components.
 The classes, however, continue to use the `.pfe` prefix to keep them distinctive from PF core to avoid conflicts.
 - New font-size variables use t-shirt sizing as a naming convention.
 Greek named variables have been deprecated.
 Please see the typography chart to understand the new names & sizes as compared with the old names.
 -  There are sass variables storing pixel values in PFE because we want the fallbacks to either be in REM, but we want to be able to read & understand it in pixels.
 We are not using PF core vars because they do the conversion within the variable itself.
-By splitting it out, we can print the pfe-vars-as-px.css file for folks who can't use REMs.
+By splitting it out, we can print the pf-vars-px.css file for folks who can't use REMs.

 ## Developers

-### Test
+### Testing

     npm run test

+- Note, the file `/temp/pfe-vars.css` may be extremely useful to understand what PFE variables are available to override.
+Note that these variables are intentionally left empty in the stylesheets so that the value used is actually the fallback at the end of the stack.
+By populating these CSS variables, you are opting out of system defaults and into customizations.
+Please see [theming documentation](https://patternfly.github.io/patternfly-elements/theme/) for more information.
 ### Build

     npm run build